 This does not mean that we will only take enforcement action in priority areas.
 There will always be cases where enforcement is necessary by application of the factors set out above or cases that we consider are necessary to achieve credible deterrence or public protection.

 The combination of the priority given to certain types of misconduct over others and our risk-based approach to enforcement means that some cases will be subject to enforcement and others not, even when they may be similar in nature or impact.
 Our choice as to the use of enforcement is therefore a question of how we use our resources effectively and efficiently and how we ensure that the public is protected.

 Before we proceed with an investigation, we will satisfy ourselves that we have proper power and justifiable grounds to investigate under criteria that will be published from time to time.
-To assist these decisions, we have developed a set of assessment criteria.
-The current criteria are framed as a matrix.
+To assist these decisions, we have developed a set of published assessment criteria.
+The current guidance are framed as a matrix.
 They take account of our conception of risk to the public.
 Not all of the criteria will be relevant to every case and there may be other considerations which are not mentioned in the list but which are relevant to a particular case.
 Our assessment will include considering whether using alternative tools is more appropriate taking into account the overall circumstances of the firm and the wider context.

 Who will be investigated?

 Informants, witnesses and others with a legitimate interest in a case